The Cost of UK Office Space in 2026 | Oktra

 DOWNLOAD

-Brighton’s tenant profile includes American Express, Domestic & General, Octopus Energy, Paxton Access, and Brand Watch.
+Brighton’s tenant profile includes American Express, Domestic & General, Octopus Energy, Close Brothers, and Brand Watch.

 The most popular areas to rent office space in Brighton are: